What is advent and why do we celebrate it as part of the church year? What does the word Advent mean?

 - Past – Christ came as a baby to Bethlehem.

-- Present – He comes to us today through his Word and Sacraments (baptism and Holy Communion).
+- Present – He comes to us today through His Word and Sacraments (baptism and Holy Communion).

 - Future – We look forward to his coming again on the Last Day.

-4 Ways to Celebrate Advent & Make it Meaningful
+4 Ways to Celebrate Advent & Make It Meaningful

 Here are ways to celebrate Advent this year.